 What does upcycle mean?

 In short, upcycling is the process of turning an old product into a “new” product by giving it new life.
-Well, that sounds like there is no difference between upcycling and recycling then?
-There sure is, but let’s get back to that later.
+Well, it kind of sounds like there is no difference between upcycling and recycling then?
+There is, but let’s get back to that later.

 If are looking at upcycling in a fashion-related manner, it can be seen as a way of turning something old, damaged, or something that may look useless into something stylish.
-Upcycling is therefore about reusing materials in a new and creative way.
+Upcycling is pretty much all about reusing materials in a new and creative way.

 What does recycle mean?